theConstantHustler/Assembly-Backend-API/README.md

 ### Remotely

-Copy and replace your `url` - found in Serverless `deploy` command output - and `date` and `ignore` parameters in the following `curl` command in your terminal or in Postman to test your newly deployed application.
+Copy the `url` - found in Serverless `deploy` command output - and update `date` and `ignore` parameters in the following `curl` command in your terminal or in Postman to test the application.

 ```
 curl --location --request GET 'https://dukls79rad.execute-api.ap-south-1.amazonaws.com/api/visitors?date=1404198000000&ignore=avila_adobe'